ssteidl/vessel/docs/AppLayer.md

 4. Layers are separated with forward slash.
 5. Layers to the right of the chain are not necessarily linked to layers on the left of the chain.  *NOTE* We'll do whatever is easiest here.
 If it's easier to link them then we will.

+### Required Changes for MVP

+#### Build command

+The build command interface doesn't change.
+We will need to review how resolv.conf is updated during the build.
+##### FROM file Command

+* Don't assume that the image is a single image that can be pulled from FREEBSD.org
+* The first image in the image chain could be first pulled from the repo but if it doesn't exist, it can be pulled from freebsd.org
+* Write all parent images to the metadata db file.
+There's already an array section for this.

+#### Publish command

+* Check if any of the chain of images exists before uploading
+* If any of the images doesn't exist, upload the image

+#### Pull command

+* Pull all images in the chain that are not already imported and exist in the repo
+* If any required images do not exist in the repo report an error.
+* images must be imported in order

+#### Run command

+* The run command can be executed with the last piece of the image chain and tag.
+The user should not be required to type the entire chain.